spacemeshos/testnet-guide/local.md

 ```

 ### Exploring the config files
 Each node has the same genesis configuration in their config file.
 Show how to look at the config file.
 Each node has a configured CLI wallet.
-Show how to access the wallet cli for each node...

 ```
 - nodeAlice.conf - link to Alice's node config file